openflighthpc/concertim-ansible-playbook/ansible/README.md

 # Building and configuring Alces Concertim

-This directory contains ansible playbooks to build an Alces Concertim machine.
+This directory contains ansible playbooks to build an Alces Concertim machine suitable for developing the Metric Reporting Daemon and Visualisation App Concertim components.

-Following the instructions here will result in a single machine running all of the Concertim servies.
-Alternatively, you could [deploy Concertim as Docker containers from pre-built images](/concertim-ui/README.md).
+Following the instructions here will result in a single VM machine running development deployments of the Metric Reporting Daemon and Visualisation App along with any services they require.

+If you are looking for a production deployment of Concertim, see the [production README](/production/README.md), for details on how to build Concertim as a set of Docker containers.

 The instructions here will work for the current `main` branch, your milage may vary with other versions.
 You probably want to use the instructions for a